femoroacetabular impingement

 What is Femoroacetabular Impingement?

 FAI occurs when abnormal bone growths form around the femoral head or acetabulum.
 However, the exact cause of FAI is unknown.
 It’s believed that genetics and pediatric hip diseases, like coxa vara or Legg-Calve-Perthes disease, increase the likelihood of developing FAI.
 Additionally, participating in high-impact sports such as hockey or basketball during adolescence may play a role.
 Sports, however, do not seem to cause FAI.
-They simple hasten the onset and severity of the symptoms.
+They simply hasten the onset and severity of the symptoms.

 Furthermore, hip impingement can occur in three different ways: